5 Day Devotional: “New Year, Same Mission: LEARN”

 Application:

-Day 3: The Gospel of Freedom
+Day 3: The Goal of Discipleship – Transformation and Mission

 Summary: